Bergen Line: The "old" 1960s tunnel

-The second (new) tunnel
+The second (new) tunnel bore

 In January 2016, Norwegian National Rail Administration had plans for doubling the Ultriken tunnel, but it was abolished at the end of that year.
 Bane NOR who took over the responsibilities for the network, authorised its contractors to start building a second single-track tunnel through the mountain adjacent to the 1960s tunnel.
 It was to be constructed in a number of main contracts: the first was boring the single-bore 7.7 km) tunnel, which began in January 2016, and was completed on 29 August 2017.
 The second was the installation of the infrastructure: installing the rails in the form of a cast fixed track; the overhead catenary; a tunnel drainage system; installing a remotely-controlled signalling system both in the tunnel and at Arna station, to replace the manually controlled system at Arna station that has been in use since 1964; and upgrading half of Arna station.
 The new tunnel opened on 13 December 2020 and the signalling system was linked into the train control centre in Bergen.

 Because of space constraints at Arna station, due to the need to move trains between platforms within the station, the new tunnel has a double portal at Arna station and is double-tracked for a short distance, before combining into a single running track.